LunariumGame/Lunarium/ProjectDocument.md

 ### Turn-based Strategies ###
 We list a few strategies below to get you started (but we don't want to spoil the whole game :-) ):
 * First, monitor your power grid carefully.
-Ensure that you are not needlessly constructing buildings that can't be powered on the current turn
+Ensure that you are not needlessly constructing buildings that can't be powered on the current turn.
 * Get some food quick to support incoming colonists!
 Watch that shuttle every 2 turns.
 When the colonists come in, you want to be able to feed them (this is the easiest resource to forget about, we have found).
 * Get a running refinery up immediately.
-It is a factor of 4 resource generation greater than the standalone headquarters.
+It produces iron 4.0x higher than the standalone headquarters.

 </details>